disnio/mjsa/image/img-change/cropper-A/README.md

 - Type: `Function`
 - Default: `null`

-A shortcut of the "cropend.cropper" event.
+A shortcut of the "cropend" event.

 ### crop